jimmieldavisjr/saharacommerce-dotnet/README.md

 ---

-## 🚀 Purpose

-The purpose of this project is to document and display:
-- My technical ability in building scalable, full-stack web applications using modern .NET technologies
-- My understanding of how software solutions serve real business requirements
-- My practice of the complete **Software Development Life Cycle (SDLC)** in an applied setting

----

-## 🧠 What This Project Represents
+## What This Project Represents

 The SaharaCommerce project emphasizes a **holistic approach to software engineering**, combining design, development, and delivery with intentional structure.
 It reflects:

-- ✅ **Engineering growth** — through hands-on coding and architectural planning
+- **Engineering growth** — through hands-on coding and architectural planning
-- ✅ **Business awareness** — building for real-world use cases and user roles
+- **Business awareness** — building for real-world use cases and user roles
-- ✅ **Professional presentation** — with a clean repository and documentation for review by future clients or employers
+- **Professional presentation** — with a clean repository and documentation for review by future clients or employers

 ---

-## 🔁 SDLC Alignment
+## SDLC Alignment

 SaharaCommerce touches every phase of the development process: